 Peaceful protests and tensions as UKIP and anti-racism demonstrations face off in Sheffield

-There were peaceful protests and some tensions in Sheffield city centre on Saturday – as a “mass deportation” march was met by hundreds of counter-protesters.
+There were peaceful protests and tensions in Sheffield city centre this weekend as supporters of the UK Independence Party (UKIP) were met with hundreds of anti-racism counter-protestors.

-The UKIP march – organised and led by leader Nick Tenconi – began in Tudor Square at 1pm, following a police-approved route which had to be changed multiple times for public safety reasons.
+The UKIP march – organised and led by leader Nick Tenconi – began in Tudor Square at 1pm, following a police-approved route that had to be changed multiple times for public safety reasons.

-The event was formed as part of UKIP’s nationwide “mass deportation” campaign – calling for tight border controls.
-This march ended on Blonk Street near the Holiday Inn Express, which protesters believe to housed asylum seekers.
+The event formed part of the party’s nationwide “mass deportation” campaign, which calls for tight border controls.
+Protestors ended the march on Blonk Street near the Holiday Inn Express, which attendees believe houses asylum seekers.

-Around 80 supporters attended, and chants included “sent them home” and “whose streets?
+Around 80 UKIP supporters took to Sheffield’s streets for the protest, and chants included “send them home” and “whose streets?
 Our streets”.

 Speaking to The Sheffield Tab ahead of the rally, Nick Tenconi defended his party’s message and denied any accusations that UKIP’s demonstrations encourage hate.